flowchain/flowchain-app/Developer.md

 ];
 ```

 Finally, you can send a PR to [flowchain](https://github.com/flowchain/flowchain).
+You flowchain component will also be listed at [flowchain.io](http://flowchain.io).